HEALTHCARE IS A RIGHT, NOT A PRIVILEGE

 Tim Kearney, Ph.D. serves as the Chief Psychologist for the residency program in addition to his role as the Chief Behavioral Health Officer for CHC.
 Dr. Kearney completed his undergraduate work at Yale University and graduate work at Fuller Theological Seminary where he earned his MA (Theology) from the Graduate School of Theology and his Ph.D.
 (Clinical Psychology) from the Graduate School of Psychology.
 He has also completed the postgraduate Primary Care Behavioral Health training program at the University of Massachusetts Medical School, Worcester.
 While he has much experience working with the entire age range, Dr. Kearney specializes in work with children and adolescents, especially young children.
 He has received additional training and certification in Trauma Focused Cognitive Behavioral Therapy (TF-CBT).
 Dr. Kearney is the author of “Caring for Sexually Abused Children: A Handbook for Families and Churches.”

-Erica Preston, Psy.D. is a senior behavioral health clinician at CHC.
+Erica Preston, Psy.D. is a staff psychologist at the New London site.
 Dr. Preston completed her undergraduate work at Northwestern University and earned her Psy.D. from the University of Hartford.
 Dr. Preston completed her post-doctoral residency at CHC as part of the first class of post-doctoral residents and went on to become a permanent staff psychologist at CHC.
 Dr. Preston works with adolescents and adults and specializes in psychotherapy with the LGBT population, specifically people who are gender variant.
 She also has a research background in the process of conducting psychotherapy with transgender people who are in the process of transitioning.

 The Community Health Center, Inc. has been given the highest recognition by NCQA as a Level 3 Patient Centered Medical Home.
 PCMHs are the future of healthcare.
 In addition, our Behavioral Health program operates as a part of the primary care service delivery system at CHC, giving residents the opportunity to be trained to provide care in this model.